angus-ai/angus-doc/angusbox/index.rst

 To redirect these requests to your newly installed ``Angus box``, open the configuration file located at ``/home/<your_username>/.angusdk/config.json``, and replace ``https://gate.angus.ai`` by ``http://<Server IP>``.

-The modified file should look like this:
+The modified file should look like this (replace "<password>" by the password you chose above):

 .. include:: config.json
    :literal: